Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-\paragraph{Meta-cognitive and Control Subagents} Stepping further up the stack, recent work trains subagents that shape \emph{how} frozen models think (planning, steering, and budgeting computation) rather than what they retrieve or store.
+\paragraph{Meta-cognitive and control subagents.} Recent work trains subagents that shape how frozen models think (planning, steering, and budgeting computation) rather than what they retrieve or store.

-\textbf{AI-SearchPlanner}~\cite{mei2025ai} introduces \emph{multi-objective optimization} that balances effectiveness with efficiency.
+\textbf{AI-SearchPlanner}~\cite{mei2025ai} introduces multi-objective optimization that balances effectiveness with efficiency.
 The system trains a planner tool (Qwen2.5-7B) that generates multi-step search strategies for a frozen generator, optimizing

 where $R_{\text{outcome}}$ measures final task success, $R_{\text{process}}$ evaluates the rationality of the search plan (critiqued by the frozen generator), and Cost penalizes excessive planning.
-By leveraging both outcome and process rewards~\cite{lightman2023let}, the frozen model acts as executor and teacher, enabling the planner to internalize not only ``what works'' but ``why it works.''
+By combining both outcome and process rewards~\cite{lightman2023let}, the frozen model acts as executor and teacher, so the planner internalizes not only ``what works'' but ``why it works.''
 Varying $\lambda$ traces a Pareto frontier between cost and quality, yielding planners tailored to different deployment budgets.

-\textbf{Advisor Models}~\cite{asawa2025train} generalize this idea to \emph{instance-wise natural-language steering}.
+\textbf{Advisor Models}~\cite{asawa2025train} generalize this idea to instance-wise natural-language steering.
 A small advisor model learns, via GRPO, to prepend context-specific advice that nudges a frozen foundation model toward preferred behaviors (style, safety, reasoning depth) without touching its weights.
 Within our taxonomy, such advisors function as trainable control interfaces or parametric memories that encode environment- and user-specific latents.

-Bridging from advising to \emph{driving}, \textbf{Matryoshka Pilot}~\cite{limatryoshka} (NeurIPS 2025) formalizes a controller–generator loop where a small white-box LLM controls a larger black-box LLM by emitting intermediate decomposition steps, plans, and summaries.
+Bridging from advising to driving, \textbf{Matryoshka Pilot}~\cite{limatryoshka} (NeurIPS 2025) formalizes a controller-generator loop where a small white-box LLM controls a larger black-box LLM by emitting intermediate decomposition steps, plans, and summaries.
 Treating the black-box model as an environment, M-Pilot collects trajectory-level success signals and optimizes the controller with Iterative DPO.
-This yields $\approx$3--7\% gains across reasoning, planning, and personalization benchmarks, and transfers plug-and-play across multiple black-box backends, further reinforcing the view of control subagents as portable T2 tools.
+The method yields $\approx$3--7\% gains across reasoning, planning, and personalization benchmarks, and transfers plug-and-play across multiple black-box backends, further reinforcing the view of control subagents as portable T2 tools.